pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 Most likely the password verification process starts around here.
 Because the subroutine is so huge because of the obfuscation I pressed F5 and tryna get hint from pseudocode.
 The pseudocode looked like this without any analysis.
-It's not straight forward at all, for example user input buffer is hidden in the pseudocode, but other than that not hard to get an idea of what it's doing.
+It's not straight forward at all, for example user input buffer is hidden in the pseudocode, technically it's represented by `0x20` in the code which is the offset from ebp but not making much sense.
+However, other than that it's not hard to get an idea of what it's doing.

 ![before_analyzed_main](before_analyzed_main.png)
 _main logic pseudocode before analyzed_